-At the start of the session, your child will be welcomed into the playroom by the educators.
+At the start of each session, your child will be welcomed by the educators.
 The children may choose to play indoors or outside and can freely move between the spaces as their play and interests dictate.

-The children are encouraged to choose their own activities from the carefully designed learning centres.
-They are encouraged to seek new ways of interacting with and using materials.
-They are free to choose materials and props for their play from a wide selection of natural and non-natural fabrics.
+The children are encouraged to choose their own activities from the purposefully designed learning centres.
+They are supported to seek new ways of interacting with and using materials.
+They are free to choose materials and props for their play from a wide selection of resources.

-Learning takes place as children interact with other children and staff.
+Learning takes place as children interact with the environment, each other and staff.
 Activities and interest groups evolve according to the interests of the children.
 Staff encourage two way conversations and support each child to be an active and happy participant in all facets of Kindergarten life.